A dying little boy wonders if his dad believes in ghosts.

 We’d fought the disease again, as I had with Sharon, but this time it was Noah and me and his team.
 We had stretched his days as far as we could, plus a few days more.
 We had celebrated his sixth birthday in the hospital.
 It was a wonderful party with medical staff and bald children in silly colored paper hats.
 There was cake and ice cream, and a hilarious magician who made a dove come out of Dr. Carmak’s butt.

-But finally came the unavoidable final moment when I sat on the bed beside my dying son.
+But at last there came the unavoidable moment when I sat on the bed beside my dying son.
 As I had promised, I held his hand.
 I reminded him to say hi to his mama.
 I said goodbye.
 I’m not sure he heard any of it, but I’d like to think he did.
 As Dr. Charmak had promised, Noah’s exit was smooth and gentle.

 I cried for Noah, and I cried for Sharon, and I cried just a little for myself.